-Any injuries sustained while on a school-arranged unpaid work experience placement must be reported as soon as possible.
+Any injuries sustained while on a school-arranged unpaid Work Experience placement must be reported as soon as possible.
 A WCB injury report (Form 7) must be completed by the school district or Independent School Authority and submitted to the nearest WCB office.
-A copy of the WCB Form 7 and of the Work Experience Agreement form must also sent to the Ministry of Education.
+A copy of both the WCB Form 7 and the Work Experience Agreement form must also sent to the Ministry of Education.

 Monitoring of students on work placements should consist of work site visits and phone calls or emails with the student's workplace supervisor.